Gerhard von Malberg

 He entered the order after the death of his wife, at an unknown time before 1239.

 He is first mentioned in 1239 as a witness, as frere Girard de Mauberge.

 In 1240 he signs as Marshall of the order in a treaty with the Knights Hospitaller.

 At this time, Pope Gregory IX was planning to incorporate the Teutonic Order into the Knights Hospitaller, and Gerhard's career in the order was likely furthered by his good connections to the Hospitaller order.

 He was most likely elected Grand Master in late 1241.
 He is recorded as holding this office in February 1242, when he represented Frederick II at the Roman curia.

-Frederick II dispatched the new Grand Master, the Archbishop of Bari, and the Magister Roger Porcastrello to pressure the papal conclave to elect Otto of St. Nicholas as pope, but Pope Celestine IV was chosen instead.
+Frederick II dispatched the new Grand Master, the Archbishop of Bari Marino Filangieri, and the Magister Roger Porcastrello to pressure the papal conclave to elect Otto of St. Nicholas as pope, but Pope Celestine IV was chosen instead.

 During 1243, he seems to have been a follower of Frederick II and his son Conrad IV in their conflict with the new pope Innocent IV, sent by Frederick as an ambassador to the pope to negotiate a reconciliation in June 1243.